Mentors

 February 2017

-This is Jack’s fifth year as Co-Head Coach after being a mentor with the Pascack Pi-oneers for the past fourteen years.
+This is Jack’s seventh year as Co-Head Coach after being a mentor with the Pascack Pi-oneers for the past sixteen years.
 He received his Master’s Degree from NYU Polytechnic University in Computer Science and brings with him a knowledge of electronics and programming.
 Jack has worked for several Internet companies designing and constructing communications systems and today has his own consulting company, JGT Computer Solutions, where he designs custom system solutions using hardware, software and computer networks.
 In his role as the Control Systems Mentor, he teaches team members advanced methods for programming the robot along with the use of sensors to enable the robot to accomplish its tasks.
 He also was a co-coach for a 3-time New Jersey State Championship FIRST LEGO League Team and during that time the team won the FLL World Championship Research/Project Award.
 Jack has also taught robotics at the Gifted Child Society in Allendale NJ.

 James “Doc” Whitfield